rollingcomma/walk/README.md

 # Walk
 Walk is a project aiming to create a first ever social media app specifically for dogs.
 Targetted Audience are
-- dog owners who want to have a dog walk together, or have someone help walk their dogs.
+- dog owners who want to have a dog walk together, or have someone help walking their dogs.
 - pet enthusiasts who volunteer to walk dogs

 ## Features
+---
 - User register & login with email / password or social media - Facebook / Google
 - Dog profile  information and multiple pictures
 - Feeds of doggy profiles nearby map provides geolocation views